 Often referred to by his first name only, Suzuki arrived in Seattle for 2001 after accomplishing seven straight batting titles in Japan for the Orix Blue Wave.
 Unlike previous Japanese stars attempting to conquer America, Suzuki didn’t find the majors to be any tougher—nabbing a batting crown, AL Rookie of the Year and AL MVP honors with a .350 average, 242 hits and 56 steals.
 He continued his success in the 2001 playoffs (his only postseason activity for the Mariners), hitting .421 in ten games.
 An instant sensation, Suzuki commanded attention from both sides of the Pacific—especially in Japan, where media and fans practically obsessed over his every move.

-Using a batting motion common among Japanese ballplayers—swooping at pitches while pulling himself away towards first base—Suzuki maintained excellence at the plate in record-breaking fashion for a decade.
+Using a batting motion common among Japanese ballplayers—swooping at pitches while pulling himself away toward first base—Suzuki maintained excellence at the plate in record-breaking fashion for a decade.
 In each of his first ten years with Seattle, he collected at least 200 hits (a record run that includes an all-time season mark of 262 hits in 2004, leading to his second batting title at .372), hit over .300, was named to the All-Star Game and earned Gold Glove honors for outfielding excellence.
 All four streaks came to an end in 2011.

 When traded midway through the 2012 season to the New York Yankees, Suzuki stood as the all-time Mariners leader with 2,533 hits, 438 steals and a .322 batting average; with later stays with the Yankees and Miami Marlins, he’s become the first Asian-born major leaguer born to accumulate 3,000 hits—and he’s totaled over 4,000 professional hits between Japan and North America.
 He’s always been popular in Seattle, in the stands if not in the clubhouse—where some teammates over the years accused him of playing for himself, not for the team.
 Nevertheless, Suzuki looks likely to become the first Japanese native to enter the Hall of Fame.

 Seattle Mariners Team History: Year-by year records, statistics and an oral history of the Mariners, decade by decade.